David D. Burns: TEAM

-Burns developed a new approach to psychotherapy called T.E.A.M.
+Burns developed an approach to psychotherapy called T.E.A.M.
 Therapy.
 T.E.A.M. is an acronym denoting: Testing, Empathy, Assessment of Resistance (formerly Agenda Setting) and Methods.
-These are the basic tools which separate TEAM therapy from other forms of cognitive behavioral therapies.
-TEAM addresses some of the shortcomings in cognitive therapy, and is based on the notion that motivation influences our thoughts, feelings, and actions just as much as our thoughts (or cognitions).
+TEAM claims to address some of the shortcomings in cognitive therapy, and proposes that motivation influences our thoughts, feelings, and actions just as much as our thoughts (or cognitions).
 Burns states that he draws from at least 15 schools of therapy, and hopes that the TEAM approach will be as revolutionary a breakthrough in psychotherapy as CBT was decades ago.

 Stanford

 Burns is on the voluntary faculty of the Stanford University School of Medicine, where he is actively involved in research and training.
 He has also served as a statistical consultant for Stanford's new Center for Interdisciplinary Brain Sciences Research.
 He has also served as Visiting Scholar at the Harvard Medical School and Acting Chief of Psychiatry at the Presbyterian / University of Pennsylvania Medical Center in Philadelphia.